esa/polyhedral-gravity-model/paper/paper.md

 # Usage Instructions

 We provide detailed usage instructions in the technical documentation on ReadTheDocs \footnote{\url{https://polyhedral-gravity-model-cpp.readthedocs.io/en/latest/}}.
 Additionally, a minimal working example is given in the repository readme and more extensive examples as a *Jupyter* notebook \footnote{\url{https://github.com/esa/polyhedral-gravity-model/blob/main/script/polyhedral-gravity.ipynb}}.

-# Acknowledgements

-The authors would like to thank Dario Izzo and Emmanuel Blazquez for their feedback on the original model implementation.

 # References